Dangerous Driving Solicitors

 We can help you with:

-Dangerous driving is an offence under Section 2 of the Road Traffic Act 1988.
-It is committed when a person's standard of driving falls far below what is expected of a careful and competent driver.
-This is an objective test, meaning your level of experience as a driver is irrelevant.
-You could also be accused of dangerous driving if you were driving a vehicle in a ‘dangerous’ condition.
+Dangerous driving is a criminal offence under Section 2 of the Road Traffic Act 1988.
+It is committed when a motorist’s standard of driving falls far below that of a competent and careful driver, regardless of their level of driving experience.
+This is an objective legal test, meaning the court will judge your driving against what a reasonable driver would consider dangerous.
+You may also be charged with dangerous driving if your vehicle itself was in a dangerous condition, even if your actual driving appeared normal.

 There is no statutory definition of 'far below', but it must be obvious to a competent driver that the manner of driving was dangerous.
 "Dangerous" must refer to danger of personal injury or of serious damage to property – s.2A(3) RTA 1988.

-The manner of driving does not need to be continuously dangerous or prolonged.
-An error of judgement that lasted only a few seconds can amount to dangerous driving.
-The act does not need to be deliberate and it is not necessary for the police to prove that you intended to drive dangerously.
-Dangerous driving is a strict-liability offence.
+Importantly, the behaviour does not need to be prolonged or deliberate.
+A single error of judgment lasting only a few seconds can be enough to amount to dangerous driving.
+The prosecution does not have to prove intent, it is treated as a strict-liability offence.

-2. Ignoring traffic lights, road signs or warnings from others
+Ignoring traffic lights, road signs, or warnings from other road users

 What happens when you get charged with dangerous driving?

-There are only two ways you can be charged with dangerous driving.
-You're either stopped by the police or you're not.
-If you were stopped by the police you could be arrested and taken into police custody, where an interview will take place under caution.
+If you were stopped by the police, you could be arrested and taken into a police station and held in custody, where an interview will take place under caution.
 The police can also deal with you at the roadside (without arrest) and will then send you a postal requisition.
 (Blog - What is a postal requisition?).

-If you were not pulled over by the police it's likely you'll receive a Notice of Intended Prosecution (NIP) in the post.
+If you were not pulled over by the police, you'll likely receive a Notice of Intended Prosecution (NIP) in the post.
 The purpose of the NIP is to obtain driver identification details so the police can charge the correct person.
-Under Section 172 Road Traffic Act a person is required to provide driver details for an alleged offence.
+Under Section 172 Road Traffic Act, a person is required to provide driver details for an alleged offence.
 Take a look at the example below.

-If you're charged with dangerous driving you will have to go to court.
+If you're charged with dangerous driving, you will have to go to court.
 This is because dangerous driving carries a mandatory driving ban.
-A ban should always be imposed in person than in absence.
-For this reason the magistrates will require your attendance.
-If you fail to attend a warrant could be issued for your arrest.
-For more information about what happens in court for dangerous driving, call free on 01514228020.
+A ban should always be imposed in person rather than in absentia.
+For this reason, the magistrates will require your attendance.
+If you fail to attend, a warrant could be issued for your arrest.
+For more information about what happens in court for dangerous driving, call free on 0151 422 8020.

 Case Example